Pasqui1010/OpenDrive-XAI/ENHANCED_IMPLEMENTATION_ROADMAP.md

 # Enhanced Implementation Roadmap: 2025 Research Integration

+> **⚠️ Python 3.12 Required:**
+> This project currently requires **Python 3.12** due to dependency compatibility (notably pydantic and CARLA).
+Python 3.13+ is not yet supported.
+Please ensure you are using Python 3.12 when setting up your environment.

 ## **Revolutionary Capabilities from Latest Research**

 ### 🚀 **MBRA Integration - 100x Data Scaling**